canonical/starlark/doc/safety.md

 It is clear that the `strings.HasPrefix` function must iterate through the string to check whether the prefix is present.
 In the worst case, this will check `len(prefix)` characters which, if `prefix` is extremely long, may require a lot of work.
-To count CPU usage here, the following lines are added before the `strings.HasPrefix` call—
+To count CPU usage here, the following lines are added before the `strings.HasPrefix` call:

 ```go
 if err := thread.AddSteps(int64(len(prefix))); err != nil {